ColinKennedy/rez_developer_packages/rez_sphinx/documentation/source/adding_extra_interlinking.rst

 the jist.

-.. _rez_sphinx build inspect-config intersphinx_mapping:
+.. _rez_sphinx build inspect-conf intersphinx_mapping:

 Checking Your Interlinks
 ************************

-Run ``rez_sphinx build inspect-config intersphinx_mapping``.
-It'll tell you exactly what :ref:`rez_sphinx build` sees, just before your documentation gets built.
+Run ``rez_sphinx build inspect-conf intersphinx_mapping``.
+It'll tell you exactly what :ref:`rez_sphinx build run` sees, just before your documentation gets built.

 Adding Extra Links
 ******************

-Imagine you want to interlink your project with documentation that isn't listed in :ref:`rez_sphinx build inspect-config intersphinx_mapping`.
+Imagine you want to interlink your project with documentation that isn't listed in :ref:`rez_sphinx build inspect-conf intersphinx_mapping`.
 To do that, you have two options.